 Managing ghost fishing in the Colombian Pacific with a community-based strategy

-The Tribugá Gulf encompasses about 60.000 hectares of coastal and marine ecosystems of the northern Colombian Pacific coast.
-Along the Gulf, nine coastal communities, with around 9.000 people, depend on artisanal fishing and tourism for food and income.
-Despite different conservation measures in place, marine biodiversity in the area is threatened by several factors.
-It is threatened by potential development of port infrastructure, but more currently and acutely by unsustainable fishing practices and ghost fishing that degrades marine biodiversity and affect fisheries yields and a recreational tourism sector.
+The Tribugá Gulf encompasses about 60,000 hectares of coastal and marine ecosystems of the northern Colombian Pacific coast.
+Along the Gulf, nine coastal communities, with around 9,000 people, depend on artisanal fishing and tourism for food and income.
+Despite different conservation measures in place, marine biodiversity in the area is threatened by potential port infrastructure, but even more by unsustainable fishing practices and ghost fishing that affect fisheries yields and a recreational tourism sector.
 Two strategic ecosystems, mangroves, and rocky reef-mounts, locally known as riscales, provide essential habitat to fisheries resources.
 However, they are suffering from gradual degradation associated to abandoned, lost, or discarded artisanal fishing gears.
 Local fishers often use riscales as fishing grounds and handlines or nets might get entangled or abandoned.
 Industrial fishing does not take place within the Gulf area thanks to the establishment of a regional protected area in 2014.

 The main target group is the Community Council Los Riscales, the ethnic local authority, which plays a key role in the inter-institutional alliance established to support the co-management of a regional protected area.
 The management strategy resulting from this project strengthens the council capacities to promote conservation of marine biodiversity and sustainable fisheries.
-The main beneficiaries are the artisanal fishers and their families, around ca. 1,800 people, who depend directly on the abundance of fisheries resources.
-Artisanal fishers use traditional hand-operated gears: most of them use hook and line and longline gears and a smaller proportion use gillnets or beach seines.
-Additionally, the Gulf´s inhabitants indirectly benefit from the project since a sustained provision of fisheries resources is linked to the food security and nutrition, and to the economic well-being of the entire population.
+With around 1,800 people, the artisanal fishers and their families are the project’s main beneficiaries.
+Additionally, the Gulf’s inhabitants indirectly benefit from the project since a sustained provision of fisheries resources is linked to food security and nutrition, as well as to the economic well-being of the entire population.

 APPROACH AND ACTIVITIES

-The IKI Small Grants projects collaborates with the Board of the Community Council Los Riscales, as the local ethnic authority in charge of managing natural resources in the Tribuga Gulf.
+The IKI Small Grants projects collaborates with the Board of the Community Council Los Riscales, the local ethnic authority in charge of managing natural resources.
 It works on new fisheries management measures to reduce ghost fishing, in a participatory process with fishers’ representatives.
 It further creates a Ghost Fishing Group, which is trained in surveillance and cleaning of ghost fishing gears.
 Furthermore, the project increases knowledge and awareness of social-ecological dynamics and impacts of ghost fishing and identifies and assess financial sustainability mechanisms of the ghost fishing strategy.

 To do so, the project firstly visits nine coastal communities to present the project’s objectives, methodology and work plan to the community leaders.
-It then carries out a series of three workshops with fishers’ representatives on management measures.
+It then carries out a series of workshops with fishers’ representatives on management measures.
 Based on signed agreements with fishers, selected individuals receive support in the form of fishing gears, equipment, or materials to comply with new fisheries measures.
-The project continues with selecting and training six members of the community in scuba diving and ghost gear retrieval.
-After the training is completed, the group carries out surveillance and cleaning activities at priority sites (rocky reefs and mangroves).
+The project continues with selecting and training several members of the community in scuba diving and ghost gear retrieval.
+Afterwards, the group carries out surveillance and cleaning activities at priority sites.
 The retrieved material is adequately disposed, reused, or recycled.

-A rapid assessment of the ecological impact of ghost gear at priority sites with rocky reefs and mangrove habitats is conducted, including interviews and focus groups with key stakeholders to better understand the social-ecological dynamics of ghost fishing.
+A rapid assessment of the ecological impact of ghost gear at priority sites with rocky reefs and mangrove habitats is conducted, including interviews and focus groups with key stakeholders.
 Results of these ecological and socio-ecological diagnosis are disseminated and used for educational material.
-Last but not least, the annual costs of implementing the ghost fishing strategy and the feasibility of different financial mechanisms is assessed
+Finally, the annual costs of implementing the ghost fishing strategy and the feasibility of different financial mechanisms are assessed.

 IKI Small Grants supports ECOMARES in their organisational capacity development through: